-As part of this design process, each student will create a total of six (6) quick sketch proposals for the design of the main façade and six (6) quick sketch proposals for the floor plan layout of the program.
-The design will be informed based on your findings from your program, precedent, and site analyses.
+As part of this design process, each team will produce the following items for their esquisse concept proposals based on the language of their mentor architect:

+- Six (6) quick sketch proposals for the design of the main façades - Six (6) quick sketch proposals for the floor plan layout of the program - Six (6) quick massing models with facades

+- All drawings and models are to be produced at 1/16" = 1'-0" scale.

+The design will be informed based on your findings from your analysis of the program, mentor precedents, and site context.

-After the esquisse exercise, students will select one of their concepts for the façade and floor plan to further refine.
+After the esquisse exercise, teams will select one of their concepts for the façade and floor plan to further refine.